-Formality & Informality
+Formality and Informality

-Speakers: Professor Stephen Bann CBE and Dr. Elena Crippa
+Speakers: Professor Stephen Bann CBE and Dr. Elena Crippa.

 Chair: Donald Smith